chrisnoonan98675/site/xl-deploy/how-to/create-an-xl-deploy-plugin.markdown

 - java
 - generic
 - udm
+weight: 220
 ---

 XL Deploy allows customization using the Java programming language.
 By implementing a server _plugpoint_, certain XL Deploy server functionality can be changed to adapt the product to your needs.
 And if you want to use XL Deploy with new middleware, you can implement a custom _plugin_.

 Before you customize XL Deploy functionality, you should understand the XL Deploy architecture.
 Refer to the [Understanding XL Deploy's architecture](/xl-deploy/concept/understanding-xl-deploy-architecture.html) for more information.